frappe/bench/installers/deb_package_build/readme.md

 `sudo gdebi ../bench_0.92_amd64.deb` <br>
 Please note that name of package contains your architecture so for 32-bit machines name will differ. <br>
 <br>
-<i>Current state</i>: runs without problems on all Ubuntu versions installing bench in `/usr/share/python/bench/bin/bench`.
-Fails on Debian 8 with version format conflict.
+<i>Current state</i>: .deb package is installed without problems on all target systems with all dependencies.
+Build of .deb package fails on Debian8 with version conflict error (because of quilt format), but works on all other platforms.

 Useful links:
 [Introduction to Debian Packaging](https://wiki.debian.org/IntroDebianPackaging#Step_3:_Add_the_Debian_packaging_files)